jrcichra/rapidvue/README.md

 What if there was an open source alternative where the community could rapidly build web-apps out of a database like with Oracle APEX?
 That is the vision of this project.

-Ideally you could run this on Postgres, MariaDB, and MYSQL.
-Inital support will go to MariaDB because it's the database I use personally for my pet projects.
+Ideally you could run this on Postgres, MariaDB, and MYSQL (anything with OCI support).

 ## How will it work?

 Ideally it will be very similar in functionality and interaction to Oracle APEX.
 There will be a web interface to build other web apps from.
 I've been learning Vue and it seems like the way to go for a dynamic component-based user interface.
 The user themselves only need to know SQL.
 We may need to do some generic SQL like how Hibernate does in order to allow for easy switchovers of underlying databases.

 Using Vue also makes sense to design as well as "plug-in" components into RapidVue.
-Someone can just write a little JSX and they can build new components that would be used in RapidVue.
+Someone can just write Vue components and they can build new features that would be used in RapidVue.

 ## Why "RapidVue?"